phillipkerman/js_cats/CLASS_STEPS2.md

 This week:
 =======
-* Use the following APIs to
+* Use more canvas APIs
 * Discuss terms
 	* strings
 	* data types